 - The costs that are associated with sales.
 In our case, the costs that you pay when you sell a coffee.

 At this point, we will only analyze the costs that are associated with sales.

 And let’s say that our coffee shop sells only cups of coffee.

-Let’s calculate the cost of a cup of capuccino.
+Let’s calculate the cost of a cup of cappuccino.
 It’s coffee, water, milk, and maybe some drops of cinnamon plus a glass of water and a few cookies (in the case we offer a premium customer experience).
-After a thorugh investigation we estimate the cost of a capuccino cup at $0,60.
-If we decide to sell a cup of capuccino for $4.00 then our Gross Margin is $3,40.
+After a thorough investigation, we estimate the cost of a cappuccino cup at $0,60.
+If we decide to sell a cup of cappuccino for $4.00 then our Gross Margin is $3,40.